zephyrproject-rtos/zephyr/doc/reference/usb/index.rst

    :end-before: usb.rst device config data end
    :linenos:

-Configuration of USB Device is done in the stack layer.

-The vendor device requests are forwarded by the USB stack core driver to the class driver through the registered class handler.
+The vendor device requests are forwarded by the USB stack core driver to the class driver through the registered vendor handler.

 For the loopback class driver, :c:func:`loopback_vendor_handler` processes the vendor requests: